 - Fast heart rate

 MAO inhibitors can cause a deadly condition called serotonin syndrome when combined with the drug.
-Other medications can have consequences when mixed, as well, so ask your veterinarian before giving your dog additional medicines.
+Other medications can have consequences when mixed, as well, so ask your vet before giving your dog additional medicines.